RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

     mv <genomeFile>.fa genome.fa
     mv <annotationFile>.gtf annotation.gtf

-Create a folder *fastq/* and copy your fastq files into the folder.
-Name the files according to a METHOD-CONDITION-SAMPLEID.fastq scheme (e.g. Total-ctrl-1.fastq)
+Create a folder *fastq/* and move or copy all of your compressed fastq files into the folder.
+.. note:: Ensure that you compress the fastq files.
+The workflow expects compressed files and it saves a lot of disk space.

 .. code-block:: bash

     mkdir fastq
-    cp <fastqFile>.fastq fastq/<Method-Condition-SampleID>.fastq
+    mv *.fastq.gz fastq/

 Now copy the templates of the sample sheet and the configuration file into the *uORF-Tools* folder.